The UNC Policy Manual

 3. Adhering to provisions in the Veterans Benefits and Transition Act of 2018 when VA payments are delayed.
 Penalties prohibited by the act include, but are not limited to, denial of access to classes, libraries, or other institutional facilities, or the requirement that the student borrow additional funds, because of their inability to meet their financial obligations to the institution.

-XII.
-Academic Support for Military-Affiliated Students
+VI.
+Academic Support for Military-affiliated Students.

 1. Service in the uniformed services as defined in 34 CFR §668.18;